gyselroth/balloon/rfc/rfc3-SMB_External_Storage.md

 Deleted nodes must be moved to .balloon/trash/{id}.
 A restore MUST collect a node from that path and move it back to the path given or the previous path.

 ## Readonly nodes
-SMB also supports a `readonly` flag which MAY be used if a node is marked as readonly from balloon.
+SMB also supports a `readonly` flag which MAY be used if a node is marked as readonly via balloon.

 ## Deduplication
 There is no native support for SMB blob deduplication.
 Unlike GridFS where files with the same hash get grouped together is this not